ibmresilient/resilient-community-apps/fn_resilient_ml/doc/help.md

 incidents to return by the search, or leave it empty to use default value.

+Note: for 0 or negative input, default number of incidents will be returned

 ![menu](./images/Menu.png)

 To change the default number of incidents to return value, go to